4 worst ways to engage your church small group

 2. Unclear communication practices

 A Facebook group or shared calendar can be a great way to keep everyone on the same page.
-If your church has a mobile app, it can make communication even easier and make it a shared responsibility.
-Have a set communication channel and make sure everyone understands how to use it.
+Your church website, a church small group page, or a mobile app can also make church small group communications even easier and turn effective communication into a shared responsibility.
+This is especially helpful in a small church where church staff and ministry leaders are juggling a lot of church management tasks at once.

 3. Undefined small-group goals

 If your goals aren’t clearly defined, how will you know if things are going according to plan?
 Setting clear objectives gives you a target and helps you define success.
-This isn’t just important for your small group: It’s essential if you want to recreate your successes (and avoid your mistakes) in a new group.
+This isn’t just important for your church small groups: It’s essential if you want to recreate your successes (and avoid your mistakes) in a new group.

 4. Unknown next steps

 But it’s not enough to know what the next steps are—they need to be communicated.
 It’s a lot of work to get a small group to a place where everyone is okay with being transparent and vulnerable.
 People will naturally resist having to start over with a new group.
-That’s why you constantly need to cast a vision for where you’re going.

 Small Groups Are a Privilege